 The pros: Incorporating as a sole proprietor allows the owner to do several things that they would be unable to do with any other entity.
 Chiefly among them is the ability to be the boss.
 You, and only you, gets to call the shots and exercise complete control of the business.

 Aside from putting yourself in charge, a sole proprietorship is ideal for small businesses that have little to no liability risk.
 If you own a storefront, this entity might not be a good fit for you.
-However, if you ran a business from home such as an Etsy shop or working as an online consultant, then a sole proprietorship may be up your alley since there are so few opportunities for unforeseen circumstances and risks, like customers being injured on your property, to occur.
+However, if you ran a business from home such as an Etsy shop, freelance programming or working as an online consultant, then a sole proprietorship may be up your alley since there are so few opportunities for unforeseen circumstances and risks, like customers being injured on your property, to occur.

 The cons: Sole proprietorships do not offer liability protection.
 What does this mean, exactly?
 Many entities will provide liability protection which allows for the separation of personal and professional assets.
 If you decide to incorporate as a sole proprietor, then you are held responsible for everything that happens to your business.
 The entity has made you its boss and there is no line of separation provided between the business and your own personal properties.
 A customer may be injured at your home, but you might lose valuable customer information or accidentally damage products.
 If that happens, you are held liable for it.
 And, if you’re not careful, your business may even be faced with a lawsuit.

 Another con in the sole proprietor corner is the issue of financing.
 Once again, this all ties in with the lack of separation between the business and its owner.
 If a sole proprietor wants to reach out to potential investors in order to finance or expand the business, for instance, there won’t be a business line of credit for their team to review.
 Instead, all eyes will be on the owner’s credit — which is hopefully in solid shape.

 For further reading, check out our comprehensive article on sole proprietorship advantages.